personality-machine/personal-ambiguator-frontend/README.md

 # TODO
 1. Let users record a video
 2. Display the video on the screen
-3. Adding the progress bar for time
-4. Let users manipulate the parameters
+3. Let users manipulate the parameters
    (e.g., image smoothing, brightness, contrast, etc.)
-5. Show the adjustments on the video
+4. Show the adjustments on the video

 # appendix
 ### robots.txt